Email Deliverability Statistics (2026): What Our Data Actually Shows

 Inbox vs. Spam Rate by Email Provider

-Gmail controls roughly 72% of the consumer email market share globally, with over 1.8 billion active users.
-That means the 27% spam rate at Gmail alone affects a staggering number of emails.
+Google reported 3 billion Gmail users in January 2026, and Gmail accounted for 24.11% of tracked opens in Litmus’s May 2026 email client data.
+That means the 34% spam rate at Gmail alone affects a staggering number of emails.
 And Gmail isn’t even the hardest provider to reach.
-Microsoft’s Outlook, which Validity’s data places at around 75.6% inbox in optimized conditions, drops to 48% in our broader testing.
+Microsoft’s Outlook, which Validity’s 2025 Email Deliverability Benchmark Report places at 75.6% inbox, drops to 66% in our broader testing.

 Gmail Tab Distribution

-Among emails that reach Gmail’s inbox (73%), the vast majority land in Primary (91%).
-Updates captures 6%, Forums 2%, and Promotions just 0.26%.
+Among emails that reach Gmail’s inbox (66%), the vast majority land in Primary (87%).
+Updates captures 9%, Promotions 1%, and Forums just 3%.
 The tab problem is mostly a myth at this point.
 The real battle is getting past the spam filter.

 Email Authentication Statistics: Record Highs, Still Not Enough

-The good news first.
-SPF adoption hit 93% in 2026.
-DKIM reached 90%.
+SPF hit 93% and DKIM 90% in 2026, and neither is enough on its own: the global inbox rate is still 65%.
 Reverse DNS is at 99%.
 These are real, meaningful improvements over the previous year, where our trailing data showed SPF at 88% and DKIM at 84%.

-Now the part that matters more: DMARC is stuck at 64%.
+Now the part that matters more: DMARC went backwards, from 55% to 50%.

-Over a third of email-sending domains still have no DMARC policy.
+50% of email-sending domains still have no DMARC policy, and that share grew over the past year.
 Google and Yahoo made DMARC a requirement for bulk senders in February 2024.
 Gmail tightened enforcement further in November 2025.
 If you’re still running without DMARC, you’re telling ISPs you haven’t caught up to a standard that’s now two years old.
 They notice.

 Mailgun’s 2025 State of Email Deliverability report found that 48% of email marketers cite avoiding the spam folder as their biggest challenge.
 Authentication alone doesn’t solve that problem, but not having it guarantees you’ll face it.